MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-quickstart.md

 ## Prerequisites

 - See the [system requirements](aks-edge-system-requirements.md).
-For this quickstart tutorial, ensure that you have a minimum of 4.5 GB RAM free, 4 vCPUs and 20 GB free disk space.
+For this quickstart, ensure that you have a minimum of 4.5 GB RAM free, 4 vCPUs and 20 GB free disk space.
 - OS requirements: install Windows 10/11 IoT Enterprise/Enterprise/Pro on your machine and activate Windows.
 We recommend using the latest [client version 22H2 (OS build 19045)](/windows/release-health/release-information) or [Server 2022 (OS build 20348)](/windows/release-health/windows-server-release-info).
 You can [download a version of Windows 10 here](https://www.microsoft.com/software-download/windows10) or [Windows 11 here](https://www.microsoft.com/software-download/windows11).
 - See the [Microsoft Software License Terms](aks-edge-software-license-terms.md) terms as they apply to your use of the software.
 By using the `AksEdgeQuickStart` script, you accept the Microsoft Software License Terms and the `AcceptEULA` flag is set to `true` indicating acceptance of the license terms.